 You have to be prepared for these things, you know?

-But it will most likely be in the slow cooker with a timer.
+But it will most likely be in the slow cooker.
 Because the easier something this delicious is to make, the better.
 Why make something hard when it can be so, so easy?

 That’s our motto, and we’re sticking to it. ♡